adarsh9pai/WordSwap/README.md

-# No More BlockChain
+# WordSwap
-Tired of seeing the word "Blockchain" everywhere?
-Replace it with the no-more-blockchain chrome extension.
+Tired of seeing a word/phrase/term everywhere?
+Replace it with the WordSwap chrome extension.

-This chrome extension replaces the word blockchain with "mulitple copies of a giant Excel spreadsheet".
 # Inspired by this tweet by Christopher Mims

 Christopher Mims is a technology columnist at The Wall Street Journal.
 Twitter: @mims